 The contractor is responsible in keeping all public roadways clean and free from dirt and debris at all times.
-For this work, provide a self-contained mechanical or air conveyance street sweeper and dispose of the accumulated material.
-All street sweeping due to contractors hauling operations will not be paid for separately under this contract.
+For this work provide a self-contained mechanical or air conveyance street sweeper and dispose the accumulated material.
+Any street sweeping due to contractors hauling operations or as directed by the engineer is considered incidental to the overall cost of the contract.